 From the outside it looks like a plain white box – but, if you venture inside, this cube contains the latest equipment to help Government organisations gather vital evidence in their fight against cybercrime.

 The cube unloaded from a truck in Deacon Street Car Park

 The cube, known as the Mobile Security Operation Centre (SOC), was unloaded into the De Montfort University Leicester (DMU) car park, on Deacon Street, by mh SERVICE of Germany, on Monday.

 Students and staff were then talked through the SOC’s uses and given the opportunity to see tens of thousands of pounds-worth of equipment in action.

 The 'SOC in a box' was brought to DMU to mark the start of #DMUCyberWeek which offers activities to show how the university is taking the lead in teaching the next generation of cyber investigators.
-You can read about all of this week’s events here.

 Be inspired.
 Come to the next DMU Open Day

 Umera's balancing act pays off with top cyber security job

 The mobile centre can be taken to any location in the country where there has been a major cybersecurity breach and be used to analyse computers, smart phones and any other electronic equipment that may have been used for illegal activity.